 CamTrace allows to record several quality of stream according to the needs for example a Full HD stream for a local visualization on the site of the recorder and a 4CIF stream for a better fluidity at the time of a remote access.

-No client/server with CamTrace.
 CamTrace respects the way network cameras work by providing a single interface to all users.
 Updates are extremely simple.
 Just update the server(s), without having to intervene on the client workstations and without worrying about version matching between the client workstations and the server.
-CamTrace can be used indifferently from Ms Windows, MacOS or Linux.
+CamTrace can be used indifferently from Windows, MacOS or Linux.

 The CamTrace application is fully multi-tasking, multi-user and windowed.
 It is possible to open simultaneously windows of different nature and to arrange them as you wish on your screen.
-You can call up individual views, groups, cycles, plans, administration menus, or VCRs.
+You can call up individual views, mosaics, cycles, plans, administration menus, or several replay (Player) views.
 A single client workstation can access several CamTrace simultaneously.
 The operator can store several window layouts on the desktop and reload them.

 In addition to a sophisticated video application, CamTrace provides a range of system tools that constitute a unique offering on the market.